jessicadesilva/obsidian-notes/Erdos Institute Data Science Bootcamp/Day 1 Math Hour.md

 $$\frac{d\log(L)}{d\theta}=\frac{m}{\theta}-\frac{n-m}{1-\theta}.$$

-# Maximum a priori estimation
+# Maximum a posteriori estimation
-Real world coins have $\theta\approx1/2$, if we flip the coin five times and get 4 heads and 1 tails what would you
+Real world coins have $\theta\approx1/2$, if we flip the coin five times and get 4 heads and 1 tails what would you .
+In Bayesian statistics we have some prior information (e.g., most coins are not biased).